 Medical Practice Bookkeeping Checklist

-Follow this medical practice bookkeeping checklist to review collections, expenses, open balances, and month-end finance control.
+Review medical practice bookkeeping for collections, debtor follow-up, expenses, owner drawings, support, and month-end finance control.

 - Medical-practice bookkeeping should make collections, costs, and unresolved balances easier to explain each month.